DataDog/documentation/content/en/continuous_integration/dora_metrics/_index.md

 ### Lead time for changes

-Change lead time, or lead time for changes, is calculated as the time from creation of the first commit to when that commit's deployment is finished.
+Lead time for changes, or change lead time, is calculated as the time from creation of the first commit to when that commit's deployment is finished.

-For change lead time to be available, you must send deployment events as described in [deployment frequency](#deployment-frequency) while your repository metadata is being synchronized to Datadog.
+For change lead time to be available, you must [send deployment events](#deployment-frequency) while your repository metadata is being synchronized to Datadog.

 The deployment events must include the `repository_url` and `commit_sha` fields.

 Change lead time automatically finds new commits included since the previous deployment.
-The first deployment sent for a service will not have change lead time.
+Change lead time is not available for the first deployment of a service.

 <!--
 The Following tabs were mostly copied from the Source Code Integration docs until we find a way to document this in a shared page